marlospomin/mspayload/README.md

 # mspayload

-> Windows AV/AppLocker bypass via msbuild and nps.
+> Windows AV/AppLocker bypass via msbuild.

 ## Usage

 `python3 mspayload.py`

 Run the script to create a `mspayload_nps.xml` file with the appropriated payload.
+(Only reverse_tcp is available at this time.)

-Upload it to the target and run: `msbuild.exe mspayload_nps.xml` to start the build, make sure to setup your listener beforehand.
+Upload it to the target and run `C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe mspayload_nps.xml` to start the build, make sure to setup your listener before running the command.

-If `msbuild.exe` is not available, use the absolute path: `C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe`
+Compatible with `meterpreter` payloads.

 ## Disclaimer